-Canadian violist Brandon Chui is a member of the Hamilton Philharmonic.
-He held the position of assistant principal viola with the Kitchener-Waterloo Symphony from 2015â€“2017 and has also performed with the Canadian Opera Company, Malaysian Philharmonic, and Toronto Symphony Orchestras.
-He has served as principal viola at Italy's Centre for Operatic Studies, Switzerland's Verbier Festival, the Schleswig-Holstein Festival in Germany, guest principal viola at Orchestra London, and is a regular mentor/principal at Boris Brott Music Festival's National Academy Orchestra.
+Equally at home in the world of historical performance practice and modern viola, Brandon Chui joined Tafelmusik in September 2018.
+He has been a member of the Hamilton Philharmonic since 2007 and held the position of assistant principal viola with the Kitchener-Waterloo Symphony from 2015 to 2017.
+He has performed extensively with Aradia Ensemble, Opera Atelier, Nota Bene Baroque Players, Canadian Opera Company, Malaysian Philharmonic, and Toronto Symphony Orchestra.
+Having previously held leading roles at Italy's Centre for Operatic Studies, Switzerland's Verbier Festival, the Schleswig-Holstein Festival in Germany, and guest principal viola at Orchestra London, Brandon is a regular mentor/principal at Boris Brott Music Festival's National Academy Orchestra in Hamilton.

-An all-around music geek, Brandon received his first violin lessons at age of thirteen.
-Previously, he had played piano and had a keen interest in the trombone, an instrument he started to play in elementary school and faithfully continued with nerdy love until the end of high school, along with the trumpet and tuba.
-After graduating from the University of Toronto in 2003 with a degree in violin performance, Brandon started to play viola in 2005.
+An all-around music nerd, Brandon received his first violin lessons at the age of thirteen.
+He started piano at a young age and took up a keen interest in the trombone, an instrument he started in elementary school and faithfully continued with nerdy love until the end of high school, by which time he had added trumpet, tuba, and timpani to the home cacophony.
+Brandon lives in Toronto with his wife, photographer Melissa Sung.

 We are committed to keeping us all safe.
 Read our Health and Safety Policy here.

 Music Director of Tafelmusik (1981 to 2014), Jeanne Lamon was praised for her virtuosity and strong musical leadership.